 High Altitude Sickness is one of the biggest challenges when travelling in Tibet.
 According to our experience, most people will be fine up to 3500m above sea level, as the altitude go higher up to 4500m, mild symptoms as shortness of breath, headache might occur.
 Adverse reactions may vary from person to person.
 In most cases, the symptoms are mild and will subside in several hours to several days as the body acclimatizes.

 Mild Symptoms of AMS include:

 After arriving at Lhasa on the Day 1, you will go to visit the most classic attractions in Lhasa on Day 2 and Day 3, including the grandiose Potala Palace, holy Buddhist sites Jokhang Temple, Drepung Monastery and Sera Monastery, also the exotic Barkhor Street and quiet Norbulingka.

-On the Day 4, you will travel from Lhasa to Gyantse and visit the tranquil Yamdrok Lake, imposing Karola Glacier and unique Palcho Monastery on route.
-On the Day 5, you will visit the Pala Manor, then keep on traveling to Shigatse to visit Tashilhunpo Monastery.
+On the Day 4, you will travel from Lhasa to Shigatse and visit the tranquil Yamdrok Lake, imposing Karola Glacier and unique Palcho Monastery on route.
+Then keep on traveling to Shigatse to visit Tashilhunpo Monastery.

 Set out in the morning to drive to Mount Everest and visit the highest monastery in the world - Rongbuk Monastery on the Day 6.
-After exploring the EBC in the morning of Day 7, drive to Gyirong Town for accommodation.
+After some free time spent in the morning of Day 7, drive to Gyirong Town for accommodation.

 Today is free for you until your tour guide transfer you to the border in time.